Apollo Bay, Tasmania

 Apollo Bay is a rural locality on Bruny Island, in the local government area (LGA) of Kingborough in the Hobart LGA region of Tasmania.
 The locality is about 30 km south of the town of Kingston (by road and ferry).
 The 2021 census recorded a population of 38 for Apollo Bay.

 History

 Apollo Bay is a confirmed locality.
-Anecdotal evidence suggests that Apollo Bay was named after the brig ‘Apollo’ (105 tons) built in 1826 for Captain J Laughton and which was sadly wrecked in 1827 at the north end of Maria Island.
+Anecdotal evidence suggests that Apollo Bay was named after the brig Apollo (105 tons) built in 1826 for Captain J Laughton and which was wrecked in 1827 at the north end of Maria Island.

 Geography

 The D'Entrecasteaux Channel forms the western boundary, and most of the northern and southern boundaries.
 Apollo Bay also have a beach located along Apollo Bay Rd, shortly after the turn off to Mulcahys Road.
 Apollo Bay has two major zones Environmental Living and Rural Resource where existing natural and landscape values are to be retained.
 It is characterised by native vegetation cover.